Philosotherapy

 I’ve been running book clubs since 2019.
 By now I’ve hosted several hundred book club events.
 Each event has around 3-10 people attend, and lasts for usually 1-2 hours.
 So I’ve been discussing philosophy, psychology and related topics with thousands of attendees for probably over a thousand hours now.

 I see myself as a generally curious and thoughtful person.
 I enjoy reading and the conversations and the insights that come from it.
-I am very spiritual but am not affiliated with any official religion and I enjoy all modes of spirituality.
+I seek to create a therapeutic environment within my book clubs that helps people feel better.